kisinga/Dukahub/docs/customer-features/auth-and-access.md

 ## Authentication & Access Control

-This guide explains **how people log in to Dukahub and what they are allowed to do**, in business terms.
+This guide explains **how people log in to Dukarun and what they are allowed to do**, in business terms.
 It is intended for **owners, managers, back-office admins and internal product/marketing** – not backend engineers.

 ---